hindu-comm/weblogs/manasataramgini/2019/11/2019-11-02_the-blue-bottle-and-the-talent-show.md

 inappropriately claiming he wanted take me to the doctor.
 I realized his evil intent and asked him to give me second.
 As he eagerly stood by, I drew out the bottle with the phantom and uncorked it as Lootika had instructed.
 What happened next was sheer magic.
-Shonit simply ran away\!
+Shonit simply ran away!
 He never came near me for the remaining years I was in that school.
 But I believe the ghost had escaped for good.”